python3statement/pycon-2017/proposal.md

- - Make users and developers aware of the [Python 3 statement](http://www.python3statement.org/) as a resource to inform users and developers that some packages are migrating to require Python 3, and how to do it without breaking users' systems.
+ - Make users and developers aware of the [Python 3 statement](http://www.python3statement.org/) as a resource to inform users and developers that scientific computing libraries are going to require Python 3, but that they are trying to do it without breaking users' systems.

- - Make users and community leaders aware that they should be using pip 9+ and setuptools 24.3+ to avoid problems in their Python 2 installation.
+ - Make users and community leaders aware of the urgency of encouraging the use of pip 9+ and setuptools 24.3+, specifically if they wish to avoid problems in their Python 2 installations.

  - Make developers aware of the recent changes in Python Packaging (`python_requres` metadata) and how to make use of it.

- - The traps to avoid if you plan to release a Python 3 only version of your package.
+ - Inform developers of the traps facing the release of a Python 3 only version of your package and give tools to avoid those traps.

 Detailed Abstract